-The vaccine is manufactured in Europe by Bavarian Nordic1.
-When you are given the vaccine, your immune system (the body's natural defence system) produces antibodies against the smallpox virus.
-These antibodies should also protect you against the mpox virus.
+The vaccine is manufactured in Europe by Bavarian Nordic.1 When you are given the vaccine, your immune system (the body's natural defence system) produces antibodies against the mpox virus.
 The vaccine contains a virus which has been modified so that it cannot grow in the human body.
 This Modified Vaccinia Ankara (MVA) vaccine was developed as a much safer form of the smallpox vaccine used widely in the UK and abroad into the 1970s.
-The MVA vaccine does not contain smallpox virus and cannot spread or cause smallpox.
+The MVA vaccine does not contain smallpox or mpox virus and cannot spread or cause smallpox or mpox.